 Mineral is a chemical compound which has a definite chemical composition, inorganic and solid in nature.
-It is a naturally occuring compound.
+It is a naturally occurring compound.
 It is inorganic and has ordered internal structure.
 Mineralogy is the study of minerals.
 Gemstones like diamonds, emeralds and sapphires which are produced in industries are identical and hence are called man made minerals.

 Let’s see some other uses of minerals